rust-lang/rust-wiki-backup/Note-development-policy.md

 Pull requests will be treated as "review requests", and we will give feedback we expect to see corrected on [style](https://github.com/mozilla/rust/wiki/Note-style-guide) and substance before pulling.
 Changes contributed via pull request should focus on a single issue at a time, like any other.
 We will not look kindly on pull-requests that try to "sneak" unrelated changes in.

+Normally, all pull requests must include regression tests (see [[Note-testsuite]]) that test your change.
+Occasionally, a change will be very difficult to test for.
+In those cases, please include a note in your commit message explaining why.

 Regular contributors who do not have Level 1 Access within the Mozilla project may request commit access, whereupon they will be required to sign a <a href="http://www.mozilla.org/hacking/notification/">Committer's Agreement</a> with the Mozilla Foundation.

 ## Getting involved: how to pick your first bug